dLeos/rust-from-scratch/04-understanding-ownership/references-and-borrowing/README.md

  - thus:
     - multiple immutable references: OK;
     - one mutable reference: OK;
-    - mutable + immutable references: ERROR;
+    - mutable + immutable references: is not possible;
-    - multiple mutable references: ERROR;
+    - multiple mutable references: is not possible;
  - a *reference’s scope* starts from where it is introduced and continues through *the last time that reference is used*.
 The ability of the compiler to tell that a reference is no longer being used at a point before the end of the scope is called *Non-Lexical Lifetimes* (NLL);
+ - in Rust, the compiler guarantees that references will never be *dangling references*: if you have a reference to some data, the compiler will ensure that the data will not go out of scope before the reference to the data does;
- - ...
+ - thus:
+    - at any given time, it is possible to have either one mutable reference or any number of immutable references;
+    - references must always be valid.